If you have read this book and found it stimulating, I'd appreciate it if you'd consider writing a customer review on Amazon.

 Both the enneagram and tarot offer powerful tools for inner work.
 The enneagram helps us discover who we are and what motivates our actions and the tarot invites us to imagine new possibilities and to follow them as far as our imagination will allow.
 Together, they give us an approach to inner work that is fresh, playful, and thought-provoking.

 POSTSCRIPT: As I was writing the book, I became increasingly intrigued by the possibility of producing an actual deck based on its ideas.
-Although it seemed like an impossible dream at the time, three months after the book was published, The 27-card major arcana deck, the Tarot of the Enneagram, is becoming a reality.
-As of this writing (Feb.
-2018), it is nearly complete.
-The new deck should be available within a month either from this website or elsewhere.
-Check back for details soon!
-(You can also get an overview of the new deck in the slideshow; see the link at the top of this page).
+Although it seemed like an impossible dream at the time, three months after the book was published, the 28-card major arcana deck, the Tarot of the Enneagram, is becoming a reality.
+Check back via the "Tarot" link on the left-hand column for updates.